 You'll want these resources as you further your journey with SAFe.
 These advanced SAFe books were particularly useful for practitioners and coaches looking to deepen their knowledge and guidance to implement the framework:

 This book is a practical guide that gives special attention to the challenges and the solutions of real-world implementation.
-Stump's vast experience as a SAFe consultant equips him with skills to offer practical guidance for change agents.
+Stump's vast experience as a SAFe consultant equips him with skills to offer practical guidance for change agents, particularly in creating a SAFe implementation roadmap.

 The book excels in addressing: